How to Protect Your Company Name In Germany?

 How do I protect my company’s name in Germany?

-The most secure way for protecting the name of your organization is to register it as a trademark.
-You can establish a wordmark in order to protect your company name in Germany.
+The most secure way to protect the name of your organization is to register it as a trademark.
+You can establish a wordmark to protect your company name in Germany.
 Registering a wordmark safeguards a string of alphabetic, numeric, and special characters.
 A font and a design can be used to enhance security when requesting a wordmark or logo.

 Steps to protect my company’s name in Germany